Variables

 }Limiting Variables in API Responses

-In some circumstances, our APIs return more Variables than are necessary for a given consumer implementation.
+In some circumstances, the API returns more Variables than are necessary for a given implementation.
 Adding three (3) simple parameters can reduce the response payload size and increase performance.

 To filter the Variables returned, add this filter parameter (shown below with 3 values combined):